mikechristle/LaserBlast/README.md

 To run enter: python LaserBlast.py

 ### Game Board
-The game board consisting of an 8 by 8 grid with red and green game pieces.
+The game board consisting of an 9 by 9 grid with red and green game pieces.
-The triangles are laser cannons, and the lines are double sided mirrors.
+The pointy circles are laser cannons, and the lines are double-sided mirrors.
-The object of the game is to maneuver  your mirrors so you can fire your laser cannon and destroy your opponents laser cannons.
+The object of the game is to maneuver your laser cannons and mirrors so that you can fire your laser cannon and destroy your opponents' laser cannons.

 ### Making Moves
 The color of the border indicates which players turn it is.